-The panellists represent diverse backgrounds: from policymaking, think-tanks, and academia.
-They include the IPPC working group III vice-chair Diana Ürge-Vorsatz of CEU, climate finance expert and IPPC co-author Aleksandra Novikova of IKEM, Senior Science and Innovation Adviser Otakar Fojt, and Lucy Maizels of the British Embassy in Prague, Michał Łuszczuk and Monika Szkarłat, from the Maria Curie-Skłodowska University, András Lukács, director of the Clean Air Action Group, and Zofia Wetmanska, senior analyst from WISE Europa.
+The focus of the workshop was on two areas: climate finance and climate diplomacy, and featured a keynote by Matthew Agarwala of Cambridge University and the panelists Diana Ürge-Vorsatz of Central European University, Aleksandra Novikova of the Institute for Climate Protection, Energy, and Mobility IKEM, Lucy Maizels and Otakar Fojt of the British Embassy in Prague, Michał Łuszczuk and Monika Szkarłat from Maria Curie-Skłodowska University, András Lukács of the Clean Air Action Group, and Zofia Wetmanska, from the WISE Europa.

 A poll at the outset of the workshop showed that most participants saw Central European countries clustered together with rather low willingness to act on climate issues, and mid-level potential for climate mitigation.
 This was reflected also in the language used to characterize the countries of the region as ‘persistently skeptical’ and ‘reluctant’, but it was also observed that the countries were ‘awakening’ to the need to take action.
 Though the countries did cluster together, it was also agreed that each had distinct approaches and characteristics both to climate finance initiatives and climate diplomacy.
 More concretely, the participants reacted in the polling to express that there was not a clear strategy for low-carbon transition, that climate projects were neither ready nor well developed, and that science does not play a central role in climate diplomacy efforts.